Italian Lira (ITL) Price Tops $0.0000

-Italian Lira (CURRENCY:ITL) traded up 100.6% against the U.S. dollar during the twenty-four hour period ending at 21:00 PM ET on April 20th.
-One Italian Lira coin can now be purchased for $0.0000 or 0.00000000 BTC on major exchanges.
-During the last seven days, Italian Lira has traded 75.4% higher against the U.S. dollar.
-Italian Lira has a market cap of $278,950.58 and $88.00 worth of Italian Lira was traded on exchanges in the last day.
+Italian Lira (CURRENCY:ITL) traded up 104.8% against the US dollar during the 1-day period ending at 0:00 AM ET on April 26th.
+One Italian Lira coin can currently be purchased for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+Italian Lira has a total market cap of $266,595.93 and approximately $90.00 worth of Italian Lira was traded on exchanges in the last day.
+In the last seven days, Italian Lira has traded 95.4% higher against the US dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.